brainsatplay/wasl/README.md

 ##  WASL Syntax
 ### nodes
 #### src
-The location of the associated code
+The associated code for this node
-- Default: [key].wasl
+- Default: "[key].wasl"
+- A nested wasl file

 #### src
 A wasl-compatible endpoint to offload this code to
 - Default: false
 - "https://example.com"
 - "worker"
-- a nested list of nodes

 ```json
 {